Mallick17/AWS-Databases/README.md

 **SPICE** = **Super-fast, Parallel, In-memory Calculation Engine**

+### Why is SPICE important?

-* Stores data in memory (columnar format)
+* It **loads your data into memory** and **compresses** it (In columnar format)
+* Data can be refreshed on schedule (e.g., daily)
+* Dashboards load much **faster** than querying Redshift or S3 live
-* Speeds up dashboards by avoiding repeated queries to the data source
+* You avoid querying source DBs again and again (Speeds up dashboards by avoiding repeated queries to the data source)
+* It’s **built into QuickSight**, no separate install needed
 * Automatically scales to millions of rows and thousands of users

+> You can think of SPICE as **RAM-optimized storage** that QuickSight uses for speed
-> 🔍 Think of SPICE as an in-memory data cache and processor optimized for dashboards.
+> Think of SPICE as an in-memory data cache and processor optimized for dashboards.

+### Example:

+* You have a 100 MB CSV in S3.
+* SPICE loads it into memory, compresses to 30 MB.
+* Now, all users view dashboards fast – no repeated queries to S3.

 ---